 - 3.1 The Black Country Enterprise Zone (BCEZ) is of strategic importance to Walsall's employment land supply and also to the delivery of the Black Country Strategic Economic Plan (BC SEP) economic objectives, and is capable of delivering significant investment, floorspace and job creation.
-At its meeting on 24 October 2012 Cabinet were advised that it may be appropriate for the Council to seek to acquire land within the BCEZ to enable delivery of remediation and/or infrastructure through the BCEZ business rates mechanism and provide viable sites to the market. - 3.2 The acquisition of land circa 5.6ha with the potential to accommodate up to 25,000sqm of development for employment uses within the Darlaston locality of the BCEZ has been approved by Cabinet (15 March 2017), however the costs of this intervention were not included in the 2017/18 Capital Programme that was agreed by Council on 23 February 2017.
-At the time, discussions had been progressing with the private land owner on the potential to acquire the land; however neither draft legal terms nor a valuation had been agreed at the point when the capital programme was considered by Council.
+At its meeting on 24 October 2012 Cabinet were advised that it may be appropriate for the Council to seek to acquire land within the BCEZ to enable delivery of remediation and/or infrastructure through the BCEZ business rates mechanism and provide viable sites to the market. - 3.2 The acquisition of land circa 2.9ha with the potential to accommodate up to 30,000sqm of development for employment uses when combined with adjoining land (as per previous Council approval on 10 April 2017) within the Darlaston locality of the BCEZ has been approved by Cabinet (26 April 2017), however the costs of this intervention were not included in the 2017/18 Capital Programme that was agreed by Council on 23 February 2017.
+At the time the capital programme was considered by Council, discussions with the private land owner to potentially acquire the land had not commenced.
 In consultation with Finance it was therefore agreed that, subject to Cabinet approval of the acquisition (now obtained), an adjustment to the capital programme would be sought with the decision on financing (e.g. existing or additional borrowing) to be taken by the Chief Finance Officer in year (2017/18), taking into account all available sources of finance.
 This cost is ultimately expected to be recovered from future business rates generated from this site through the use of the BCEZ mechanism.